 - Protecting driver’s privacy.
 I authored the Driver Privacy Act in 2014 and 2015 along with Republican Senator John Hoeven of North Dakota to make clear that the owner of the vehicle is the rightful owner of the data collected by a vehicle’s Event Data Recorder (EDR).
 An EDR temporarily stores data from the vehicle’s safety systems following a crash.
 While EDRs provide important data that can be used to better protect passengers, we need to ensure consumers’ privacy is being protected.
 The Driver Privacy Act was included in the long-term surface transportation reauthorization bill that was passed into law in December 2015.

 - Improving teen driver safety.
-Mile for mile, teenagers are involved in three times as many fatal car crashes as other drivers.
+Mile for mile, teenagers are involved in nearly three times as many fatal car crashes as other drivers.
 Becoming a safe driver requires experience and practice.
-To help reduce teen driving deaths, I introduced the Students Taking Action for Road Safety (STARS) Act to use peer-to-peer prevention strategies to educate teens about the dangers of everything from drunk driving and speeding, to using seatbelts and texting while driving.
+To help reduce teen driving deaths, I introduced the Students Taking Action for Road Safety (STARS) Act to use peer-to-peer prevention strategies to educate teens about the dangers of everything from drunk driving and speeding to using seatbelts and texting while driving.
 This bill will help bring together law enforcement, educators, and local communities to give our teen drivers the tools they need to become responsible drivers and make our roads safer.
-I also joined Senator Kirsten Gillibrand to introduce the STAND Up Act to encourage states to adopt graduated driver license programs that have proven effective at reducing the crash risk of new drivers by introducing teens to the driving experience gradually, phasing in full driving privileges over time in lower risk settings, and teaching them to eliminate distractions that cause accidents.
+I also joined Senator Kirsten Gillibrand to introduce the STAND Up Act to encourage states to adopt graduated driver license programs that have proven effective at reducing the crash risk of new drivers by introducing teens to the driving experience gradually, phasing in full driving privileges over time in lower-risk settings, and teaching them to eliminate distractions that cause accidents.
 Provisions from both of these bills were included in the surface transportation reauthorization bill that was signed into law in July 2012.
 In June 2014 and May 2015, I introduced the Improving Driver Safety Act, which would help ensure that more states can access critical funding to improve distracted driving enforcement and public education.
-This legislation, as well as my provision to enable more states to qualify for federal funding for graduated driver license programs, were included in the long-term surface transportation reauthorization bill that was passed into law in December 2015.
+This legislation, as well as my provision to enable more states to qualify for federal funding for graduated driver's license programs, were included in the long-term surface transportation reauthorization bill that was passed into law in December 2015.